ibm-watson-data-lab/cloudant-food-tracker/README.md

 * The revision ID changes every time you store a change to a document
 * When you update a document, you provide the current revision ID to the datastore, and the datastore will return to you the *new* revision ID of the new document
 * When you create a document, you *do not* provide a revision ID (since there is no "current" document with a "current" revision ID to provide)

+Finally, note that deleting a document is actually an update, with metadata set to indicate deletion (sometimes called a document "tombstone").
+Since a delete is an update just like any other, the deleted document will have its own revision ID.

+With this in mind, consider: how will the sample meals work?
+At first, you might think to create meals documents when the app starts.
+That will work correctly the first time the user runs the app; however, if the user changes or deletes the sample meals, *those changes must persist*.
+For example, if the user deletes the sample meals and then restarts the app later, those meals must remain deleted.

+To support this requirement, you will use the "tomstones" feature of documents.
+This will be the basic design:

+  * Each meal is a single document, which will contain the meal name, its rating, and a photo attachment.
+  * To initialize the first three meals, simply attempt to create the documents, with no prior revision ID
+    * If the meals are not yet in the datastore, they will be created normally;
+    * If the meals already exist, CDTDatastore will return a "conflict" result, which you will ignore.
+Even after the user updates or deletes a sample meal, its tombstone will persist in the datastore.

 Now, you can put this understanding into practice by transitioning to Cloudant Sync for local app data storage.